mitotic/graphterm/docs/virtual-setup.rst

 Optional steps
 ===========================================================================

+ - If you wish, you may change the group access code to a more user-friendly value (not exceeding 16 characters) in ``~/.graphterm/gterm_gcode.txt`` and restart the server.

+ - You may enter an HTML banner message in the file ``~/.graphterm/gterm_banner.html`` which will be displayed during login.

  - You can use the command ``gls --download $GTERM_DIR/bin/gterm.py`` to download the executable script ``gterm.py`` to your local